Updated: 9 September 2025

 - Finger-prick testing only for pre-drive and in-journey legal checks.

-- Check no more than 2 hours before the start and then every 2 hours while driving; many operators require regular daily records.
+- Check no more than 2 hours before the start and then at least every 2 hours while driving; many operators require regular daily records.

-- Any severe hypo in last 12 months → must not drive; notify DVLA.
+- Any severe hypo in the last 12 months → must not drive; notify DVLA.

 - Full hypo awareness is required; loss of awareness is a bar to Group 2.